grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Let me come up and play with the trim tanks."
 Hemi climbed the ladder back to the control room.
 He stood at the trim tank controls next to Gregory and the thick pads of his fingers spun one small steel valve-control wheel, then the next.
 Each was accompanied by the sound of water pushing through pipes, flowing from one end of the boat to the other.
 "How's that?"
 Asked Hemi after a few minutes of adjustments.

-"Better, but still quite a bit more dive plane angle that I would expect just to keep the boat level."
-Said Gregory.
+"Better, but still quite a bit more dive plane angle that I would expect just to keep the boat level," said Gregory.

 Hemi did not say out loud what he was thinking: they were sinking.